 So you like to sleep late but don’t want to miss the sunrise?
 This time of year should be your favorite.
 Sleep on – if you live in the Northern Hemisphere.
 The latest sunrises of 2016 – for mid-latitudes in the Northern Hemisphere – are happening around now.
 For example, sunrise time in the central U.S. – say, around Wichita, Kansas – for the next several days will be around 7:45 in the morning.
 Meanwhile, if you live in the Southern Hemisphere, your latest sunsets are happening around now, assuming you’re at mid-southern latitudes.

 Many sky watchers notice this phenomenon, which is part of an unvarying sequence each year.
-For us in the Northern Hemisphere, the sequence is: earliest sunsets in early December, shortest days at the solstice around December 21, latest sunrises in early January.
-In the Southern Hemisphere, the sequence is: earliest sunrises in early December, longest day at the December solstice, latest sunsets in early January.
+For us at mid-northern latitudes in the Northern Hemisphere, the sequence is: earliest sunset in early December, shortest day at the solstice around December 21, latest sunrise in early January.
+At middle latitudes in the Southern Hemisphere, the sequence is: earliest sunrise in early December, longest day at the December solstice, latest sunset in early January.
 This natural order is part of what we can expect, every year, from nature.

 The December solstice always brings the shortest day to the Northern Hemisphere and the longest day to the Southern Hemisphere.
-But, clearly, the latest sunrises don’t coincide with the day of least daylight, and the latest sunsets don’t happen on the day of greatest daylight.
+But, clearly, the latest sunrise doesn’t coincide with the day of least daylight, and the latest sunset doesn’t happen on the day of greatest daylight.
 Why not?

 Bottom line: Notice the time of sunrise and sunset at this time of year.
-If you’re in the Northern Hemisphere, your latest sunrises are happening around now.
-If you’re in the Southern Hemisphere, your latest sunsets are happening.
+If you’re in the Northern Hemisphere, your latest sunrises are happening around now at mid-northern latitudes.
+If you’re in the Southern Hemisphere, mid-latitudes are watching the year’s latest sunsets.
 Enjoy them!
-The timing of sunrise and sunset, as seen from the entire globe, will be shifting daily as we move toward the March equinox.